As AI rapidly develops so too does the vocabulary surrounding it.

 My LLM requires substantial GPU support and I have a monthly subscription with Colab Pro that’s about $10.
 I’m essentially ‘renting’ the GPU capabilities from them.
 It’s a very affordable and very capable solution for my needs.

-Step 4: Collect and Prepare the Dataset
+Step 4: Collect and Prepare the Training Data Set

-Fine-tuning requires a new, task-specific corpus of data that is human-made, ensuring it is diverse and high-quality.
+Fine-tuning requires a new, task-specific corpus of training data that is human-made, ensuring it is diverse and high-quality.

 Relying on AI-generated data could lead to inaccuracies, known as hallucinations, which might then negatively impact your model’s performance.